Nanochat: A Deep Dive

 Key design principles:

-• Output projections are zero-initialized (c_proj in both attn and MLP).
+c_projin both attn and MLP).
 At init each transformer block is effectively an identity — the residual stream passes through untouched.
-This is a common trick for stable deep training.
+This is a common trick for stable deep training. - Uniform over normal for transformer matrices: same variance but bounded, avoiding outlier weights at init.

-• From dev/LOG.md: orthogonal init was tried but didn’t help.
+resid_lambdasandx0_lambdas: early layers get stronger residual connections and more x0 blending, deep layers are more independent. - From dev/LOG.md: orthogonal init was tried but didn’t help.
 The x0 residual scalars were originally zero-initialized (disabled at start), but the current per-layer decaying init (1.15→1.05 and 0.20→0.05) was found to work better.

 Q: What is backout?